 It marked a significant moment in US history as the time when European powers were forced to concede that the US had grown powerful enough to finally enforce the Monroe Doctrine.
 The absence of a European threat allowed American businesses to thrive in the region and the US to effectively control the Caribbean.

-Evidence shows that the United States indeed maintained its goal of promoting peace and stability in the region, for a time at least.
+Evidence shows that the United States indeed maintained its goal of promoting peace and stability in the region.
 The average sovereign debt prices within the US “sphere of influence” rose by over 74% in response to the corollary.3

 Bond market speculators were eager to bid up prices once the US proved willing to follow through with its commitments.
 Investors greatly valued the stability which served to bolster the economies of many nations of the western hemisphere.

-The relatively newfound US naval strength helped to enforce Roosevelt Corollary.
+The relatively newfound US naval strength helped to enforce and give purpose to the Roosevelt Corollary.
 This naval strength was proudly shown off with the Great White Fleet that set sail around the world in 1907.

 The United States utilized the Roosevelt Corollary on and off as a policy instrument throughout the 20th century.
 Roosevelt’s cousin, Franklin Delano Roosevelt, effectively ended the policy with his “Good Neighbor Policy” in 1934.